BACK TO PART 4

 What will I get from this course?

 - Excellence beyond competence: Through design exercises led by industry experts, you will learn international principles of fire safety and how these inform UK statute.
-You will also explore ways to work critically and creatively with local building regulations.
+You will also explore ways to work critically and creatively with building regulations.
 Together, you will workshop key challenges of life safety design, applying first principles to practical problems.
-It is a client’s duty to demand competence of their consultants.
-This course will give you the confidence not only to exceed competence, but market this excellence and respond to these client demands.
+This course will not only exceed competence, but give you the skills to market this excellence and respond to client demands.

 - Commercial nouse: You will be offered expert guidance on how to fee for life safety design, how to minimise design liability for fire safety, and how to keep public indemnity insurance premiums to a minimum.